hanumanad/test-repo/step4/README.txt

   To run the Docker compose file execute the below command
   # docker-compose up

- Note : Log file of the above executing is also attached
+ Note : Log file of the above executing is also attached File Name = Docker_compose.log